rotexsoft/file-renderer/README.md

 ### Escaping Data to be Passed to Views

 Only string values in the data array and its sub-arrays (if any) will be escaped.
+Documentation on escaping coming soon!

 ### Advanced Usage

 #### Implementing a Two-Step View Templating Architecture

+Documentation coming soon!